rotki/rotki/docs/usage_guide.rst

    :align: center

 Finally you can get a CSV export by pressing the "Export CSV" button.
 This export is meant to be imported into Google Sheets.
 Press the button and then choose a directory to write the CSV files to.
 Once done you can import the CSV files into Google Sheets via its import menu.
+CSV export only works for the latest report generated in the active session.

 Following are definitions for the all_event document's columns

 - ``type`` is a string describing the type of event a user engaged in, e.g. in "I buy ETH for EUR", buy is the ``type``.
 - ``location`` is a string describing the location the event occured at.
 For example "kraken" for kraken trades.